Notions of Anosov representation of relatively hyperbolic groups: Flows and restricted Anosov representations

-When $\Gamma$ acts on a taut Gromov hyperbolic space $X$ properly discontinuous by isometries, there is a natural way to define an associated flow space following \cite{Mineyev}.
+Suppose $X$ is a taut Gromov hyperbolic space and a group $\Gamma$ acts on $X$ properly discontinuous by isometries.
 In particular, we are interested in the case when $\Gamma$ is a hyperbolic group, or $(\Gamma,\Pc)$ is a relatively hyperbolic group, and $X$ is a Gromov model of $\Gamma$ or $(\Gamma,\Pc)$, respectively.